kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 It's all a bit hemorrhaging-edge, but if you visit {% if targetIsGit %}the live version of this page at [kingoftheether.com](http://www.kingoftheether.com/){% elif targetIsWeb %}this page{% endif %} - not in your normal browser, but inside a special Ethereum ÐApp browser such as [Mist (developer preview)](https://github.com/ethereum/mist/releases/tag/0.3.6) then you should see the ÐApp interface {% if targetIsGit %}appear where you can interact with the contract via your local Ethereum node.{% elif targetIsWeb %} appear right here in this section.{% endif %}

-This may also work in your normal browser (Chrome, Firefox) if you have the Ethereum [geth](https://github.com/ethereum/go-ethereum/wiki/geth) client running locally with RPC calls enabled so your browser can talk to it - e.g. like this:
+Unfortunately Mist is still under heavy development (I keep getting 'invalid address' errors), so you might have more luck if you use your normal browser (Chrome, Firefox) with the Ethereum [geth](https://github.com/ethereum/go-ethereum/wiki/geth) client running locally.
+You'll need to enable RPC calls so the ÐApp in your browser can talk to it - e.g. start geth like this:
 ```
-# warning: insecure
+# NB: the DApp always uses the first account, so unlock it:
-geth --rpc --rpccorsdomain '*'
+geth --rpc --rpccorsdomain 'http://www.kingoftheether.com' --unlock 0 console
 ```

 {% if targetIsWeb %}